Writing

 • building block

-Notes on FE-test correlation that don't fit in a slide
+FE-test correlation notes that don't fit on a slide

-Practical lessons from correlating finite element models with coupon, element, and full-scale test — gauges, boundary conditions, the conservatism multiplier, and the small reference model.
+Practical lessons from correlating models with coupon, element and full-scale test.
+Gauges, boundary conditions, the conservatism multiplier on fatigue, and the little reference model.

 Read post